IRM PROGRESS REPORTS

 In addition to the more dynamic Explorer below, the IRM releases all of its data in open data format.
 The first database compiles all commitments or actions that have been analyzed as part of the IRM processes.
 The second database consists of information on how well each of the OGP participating governments participated in the OGP process as well as the existing institutional arrangements for OGP at the time of publication.
-A detailed Data Guide with explanations of variables, provenance, and potential can be found here.
+A detailed Data Guide with explanations of variables, provenance, and potential uses can be found here.
 These data were updated in July 2016, and are also available for more dynamic analysis in the OGP Explorer.

 - For further analysis on civic participation, read "Civic Participation in Latin American OGP Commitments".
 Download the PDF here in English (o aquí en español).